Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion

-\paragraph{Hyper-parameter sensitivity.} We further analyze the robustness of \regName to hyper-parameter choices under two practical usage settings.
-In the direct regularization formulation, \regName involves three hyper-parameters, namely $\lambda_{\text{intra}}$, $\lambda_{\text{inter}}$, and the temperature $\tau$, which control intra-modal dispersion, inter-modal anchoring, and similarity sharpness, respectively.
+We further analyze the robustness of \regName to hyper-parameter choices under two practical settings.
+In the direct regularization formulation, \regName uses three hyper-parameters: $\lambda_{\mathrm{d}}$, $\lambda_{\mathrm{a}}$, and the tolerance radius $\tau$, which control modality-wise dispersion, agreement-band anchoring, and the admissible cross-modal deviation, respectively.
 We sweep these parameters over a wide range on multiple datasets and observe smooth performance trends with well-defined optima, indicating that the method does not rely on fragile tuning.

 To improve usability, we additionally adopt a Pareto-based formulation that automatically balances the two geometric objectives.
-Under this setting, only $\tau$ and a single trade-off coefficient $\beta$ need to be tuned, substantially reducing the hyper-parameter search space.
-Empirically, we find that the Pareto formulation achieves comparable or better performance while exhibiting similar stability in both task metrics (unimodal and multimodal accuracy) and geometry diagnostics (e.g., effective rank and cross-modal drift).
+Under this setting, only $\tau$ and a single trade-off coefficient $\beta$ need to be tuned, which reduces the hyper-parameter search space.
+Empirically, the Pareto formulation achieves comparable or better performance while showing similar stability in task metrics and geometry diagnostics, including effective rank and cross-modal drift.
 Based on these observations, we use the Pareto-based variant as the default setting in our experiments.